-- a) Manager, Airport Security
+- a) Manager, Airport Security;

-- b) Sustainable Development and SGS manager
+- b) Vice-president, Operations;

-- c) Corporate secretary
+- c) Senior Director, Corporate Affairs and Environment.

 To ensure a high level of transparency and impartiality, the final decision regarding the sanction is communicated in the presence of the employee's immediate supervisor.